Skip to main content

 Step-by-step guide

-1. Create a Dockerfile (if you don’t have one already)
+1. Add a Dockerfile (if you don’t have one already)

 touch Dockerfile

-Next, we can add some contents, such as stating a node runtime, establishing a work directory, and commands to install packages.
+Next, add some contents, such as stating a node runtime, establishing a work directory, and commands to install packages.

 FROM node:lts